John II Drugeth: Queen Clementia's godson

-John II was the third and youngest son of John I Drugeth and Paska de Bononensi.
+John II was the third and youngest son of John I Drugeth and Pasqua de Bononensi.
 The Drugeth family belonged to those Neapolitan elite of Ultramontane (French or Provençal) origin, who arrived to Apulia (Southern Italy) with Charles I of Anjou in 1266.
 By the first decade of the 14th century, brothers Philip and John Sr. were considered as the most important members of the family.
-While John entered the service of Clementia, briefly Queen consort of France and Navarre, John II was much more younger than his older brothers, William and Nicholas I. He was born in the late 1310s or early 1320s, and his godmother was Queen Clementia herself, according to her last will and testament in 1328.
-They also had a sister, possibly named Clementia, who was of a similar age as John, and was also a godchild of the dowager queen.
+While John entered the service of Clementia, briefly Queen consort of France and Navarre, John II was much more younger than his older brothers, William and Nicholas I, and plausibly Philip II.
+He was born in the late 1310s or early 1320s, and his godmother was Queen Clementia herself, according to her last will and testament in 1328.
+They also had a sister, Clementia, who was of a similar age as John, and was also a godchild of the dowager queen.
 The Drugeth children grew up together in the queenly court of Clementia at Paris and Aix-en-Provence.
 It is also plausible that John was already born there.